Peyton Trayer

-Peyton Amber Trayer (born March 11, 2008) is an American soccer player who plays as a goalkeeper.
-She is committed to play college soccer for the North Carolina Tar Heels.
+Peyton Amber Trayer (born March 11, 2008) is an American college soccer player who plays as a goalkeeper for the North Carolina Tar Heels.
+She represented the United States at the 2025 FIFA U-17 Women's World Cup.

 Early life

 Trayer grew up in Aliso Viejo, California.
 She helped lead Santa Margarita Catholic High School to the CIF Southern Section Division 1 title as a freshman in 2023 and was named the CIF-SS Division 1 player of the year.
 She helped the team defend their regional title and finish as division runners-up as a sophomore in 2024, earning first-team All-County honors for a second time.
 During high school, she also played club soccer for Slammers FC HB Køge, earning ECNL all-conference honors.
 She committed to play college soccer for North Carolina during her junior year.
 In early 2025, after attending a training camp in Brazil organized by the Kansas City Current, she was ruled ineligible for the rest of her junior high school season.
 Current general manager Caitlin Carducci said the CIF ruling was wrong as the camp was not a tryout.
-During her senior year, Trayer took online classes and trained with NWSL clubs Gotham FC and Seattle Reign FC to prepare for the 2025 FIFA U-17 Women's World Cup.
+During her senior year, Trayer took online classes and trained with the NWSL's Gotham FC and Seattle Reign FC to prepare for the 2025 FIFA U-17 Women's World Cup.

 College career

-Trayer plans to enroll early at the University of North Carolina in the spring of 2026.
+Trayer enrolled at the University of North Carolina in the spring of 2026.

 International career

 Trayer was called up to the United States under-17 team for the 2025 CONCACAF Women's U-17 Championship qualification tournament.
 She made her international debut in the last qualifier against El Salvador and saved a penalty in the 7–0 win.
 She then helped the under-17s to the title at the 4 Nations Tournament, playing the second half in the 1–0 final win over Mexico.
-She was named to the roster for the 2025 FIFA U-17 Women's World Cup.
+She was named to the roster for the 2025 FIFA U-17 Women's World Cup, making one start in a 5–0 win over Norway.